yalmeidarj/Love-calculator/README.md

 ## Love Calculator

-# 💪 This is a Difficult Challenge 💪

 # Instructions

 You are going to write a program that tests the compatibility between two people.
 We're going to use the super scientific method recommended by BuzzFeed.